Shashankkk04/Chrome-extension/README.md

 # Chrome-extension
+HTML, CSS & JS
- Chrome extension for saving the important urls and tabs while working with chrome
+ Chrome extension for saving the important urls and tabs while working with chrome (